Melissa Sue Anderson: Early life

 Anderson was born on September 26, 1962, in Berkeley, California, the second of two daughters, to James and Marion Anderson.
-Her sister, Maureen, is 12 years her senior.
+Her sister Maureen is 12 years her senior.
 When she was seven years old, Anderson's family relocated from the San Francisco Bay Area to Los Angeles.
 Her parents divorced when she was 13 years old, and she was raised Roman Catholic by her mother.
 As a young child, Anderson appeared in commercials for Mattel and Sears.

 Career

-Anderson's show business career began when a dance teacher urged her parents to find an agent for her.
+Anderson's show-business career began when a dance teacher urged her parents to find an agent for her.
 After appearing in commercials, she was soon in demand for television roles.
-Her first came in a 1972 episode of Bewitched titled "Tabitha's First Day of School".
 Another memorable early role was as Millicent, a girl who kissed Bobby in The Brady Bunch.
 She also appeared in an episode of Shaft the same year.

 At the age of 11, Anderson landed the role of Mary Ingalls in Little House on the Prairie.
 She would go on to star in the series for eight seasons, beginning in 1974, and leaving after season seven; she later appeared in three episodes of season eight in late 1981.

 In 1976, Michael Landon asked Anderson if she would appear in his autobiographical film The Loneliest Runner.
 Anderson agreed to play Nancy Rizzi, the first girlfriend of John Curtis (based on Landon and played by Lance Kerwin), saying she was very thrilled to have been asked.
 In 1977, she once again co-starred as the love interest opposite Kerwin in the television film James at 15.

 She was nominated for a 1978 Primetime Emmy Award for Best Leading Actress in a Drama Series for her work on Little House on the Prairie and won the Emmy Award for her performance in Which Mother Is Mine?, which aired as an ABC Afterschool Special in 1979.
-Also in 1979, she played the title role of Dana Lee Gilbert, a North Dakota transfer student to Los Angeles' San Fernando Valley in CBS's television film Survival of Dana.
+Also in 1979, she played the title role of Dana Lee Gilbert, a North Dakota transfer student to Los Angeles' San Fernando Valley, in CBS's television film Survival of Dana.